RahulRajasekharuni/MySQL-for-Data-Analytics-and-Business-Intelligence/README.md

 # MySQL-for-Data-Analytics-and-Business-Intelligence

-SQL Code examples from the - SQL - MySQL for Data Analytics and Business Intelligence course I did I have also passed the LinkedIn MySQL skills test.
+SQL Code examples from the - SQL - MySQL for Data Analytics and Business Intelligence course I did.
+I have also passed the LinkedIn MySQL skills test.

 Examples of DDL, DML and TCL